hudson-and-thames/arbitragelab/docs/source/ml_approach/neural_networks.rst

 proposed an extension to the pi-sigma network, the so-called ridge polynomial neural network (RPN), which consists of a number of increasing order pi-sigma units.
 Most of the above networks have one layer of trainable weights, and hence simple weights updating procedures can be used for their training.
-A multi-layered architecture which uses a different approach is the product units network, where the weights correspond to the exponents of the higher-order terms.

 .. math::